 1. Establish an escalation policy

 Identifying the early signs of a crisis is the greatest step in preventing a full-scale incident (this works if it is within your control e.g. a planned disruption in service delivery.
 If the situation is out of your control then you will need to put a crisis management plan into action).
-Establish key identifiers that indicate the time sensitivity and urgency of messages ot comments received, as well as when to escalate the situation to a more senior member of the team.
-This process will help create a benchmark for your teams to react quickly and tackle a potential crisis proactively.
+Establish key identifiers that indicate the time sensitivity and urgency of messages and comments received, as well as when to escalate the situation to a more senior member of the team.
+This process will help create a benchmark for your teams to react quickly and tackle a potential crisis proactively!

-2. Identify who is responsible for social media
+2. Identify who's responsible for social media

-Having a clear understanding within the organisation the chain of command with regards to the social media response is key when in the midst of a crisis.
+Having a clear understanding within the organisation of the chain of command with regards to the social media response is key when in the midst of a crisis.
 Establish who needs to be involved in crafting an appropriate response (the worst response is silence) and who has the final sign-off for any content posted.

-3. Social media management software
+3. Use social media management software

 Social media no longer sits just within the marketing department but across entire organisations.
 This does however increase the level of risk in the event of a crisis.
 Having the ability to restrict the number of users who are posting content to a trusted few experienced communications professionals will help to limit the risk of further agitating the crisis scenario.
 In addition to restricting the numbers of users posting out content, having the ability to cease all pre-scheduled content will prevent any embarrassment or potentially insensitive content from being posted at a delicate time.